 The problem in forming a judgment about the long-term viability of cryptocurrencies is that we are looking at the relatively early stages of their development.
 Rather than trying to assess the future crypto with limited current information, in this lecture I will look for the common features of previous innovative asset booms, including the South Sea and Mississippi bubbles of the 1720s, the British Railway and Sovereign Debt booms of the nineteenth century, and the American commodity and stock market bubbles of the twentieth century.
 My assessment will examine the underlying fundamentals of technology that drove these booms and their political economy.
 Their study reveals the dangers that a persistent bubble presents by pushing an economy off its growth path with often regressive redistributions of wealth.

-Please note that registration is required.
 The attendance is free of charge.